sja-thedude/sja-thedude/README.md

 ## <p align="center">Welcome To My Profile</p>

 💻 I am a <i>Software Engineer</i> with hands-on experience in developing simple, responsive and dynamic websites using PHP.
 Also I am expertise in Game Development working on video games on Unity with C#.
 I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short period of time, and remote collaboration through pair programming.
 Currently I work as <i>Game developer</i> where I build games on unity with C# and also <i>Technical Support Engineer</i> where I provide technical support remotely to junior international web developers through code reviews.
-By proposing improvements in their source code and checking quality for quality assurance.

 ## <p align="center">My Professional Stats</p>